PhenixRTS/PlatformTesting/README.md

 ## Media sync tests

-To run media sync tests use `./test/fixtures/channel-sync-test.js` test.
+Media sync test is defined in `./test/fixtures/channel-sync-test.js`

-Set fps in used video profile or override with `--video.syncPublishedVideoFps=<desiredFPS>`
+To set published video fps change the value under the key `syncPublishedVideoFps` in video profile or override with `--video.syncPublishedVideoFps=<desiredFPS>` argument.

 Example:
 ```
 npm run test -- --tests=./test/fixtures/channel-sync-test.js --video.syncPublishedVideoFps=10
 ```
+This will run test where published video is at 10 fps and after the test it will assert video and audio synchronisation.

 Average sync is asserted against value named `maxAverageSync` which is defined in video profile.

-Override it with args `--video.maxAverageSync=<maxAllowedAverageVideoAndAudioSyncDelay>`
+You can override it with argument `--video.maxAverageSync=<maxAllowedAverageVideoAndAudioSyncDelay>` (or change it in the video profile)

+Also max single sync value got during the test is asserted.
+Override it with argument `--video.maxSingleSync=<maxAllowedSingleSyncDelay>`